-Through our own analysis of newly available census microdata, we present in this paper evidence of joint-family co-residence in historic Eastern Europe.
-We demonstrate that the IPUMS/NAPP samples contain no traces of joint families in Eastern Europe due to insufficient spatial and time coverage for Eastern European regions, and show that joint-family arrangements have been common in at least some of these eastern areas in the recent and more distant past.
-If our argument is correct, then Ruggles' observation that "the real European pattern concerns the lack of joint families" (Ruggles 2010, 574) would need to be revised.
+Through analysis of newly available census microdata, the authors present in this article evidence of joint-family coresidence in historic Eastern Europe.
+This demonstrates that the IPUMS/ NAPP samples contain no traces of joint families in Eastern Europe due to insufficient spatial and time coverage for Eastern European regions and shows that joint-family arrangements have been common in at least some of these eastern areas in the recent and more distant past.
+If this argument is correct, then Ruggles' observation that "the real European pattern concerns the lack of joint families" would need to be revised.
 Accordingly, the notion that "Europeans ... have had a long standing aversion to joint family arrangements" might appear to be equally misleading.
-Finally, we suggest that Ruggles' definitions of stem- and joint-family households are too crude to capture the diversity of living arrangements that have been found in historical data.
+Finally, the authors suggest that Ruggles' definitions of stem- and joint-family households are too crude to capture the diversity of living arrangements that have been found in historical data.

-For the most part, we followed the methodology set out in the two papers by Ruggles mentioned above.
-We used his dataset, but we enriched it with a new collection of census microdata from Eastern, Central, and Southeastern Europe from between the late 18th and early 20th centuries.
-To this new assemblage of data, we generally applied the same set of measures and control variables as Ruggles in the regression analysis, and we used nearly the same prediction model, amending it only slightly by reducing the number of outlying observations.
-Using more elaborate procedures to define stem and joint-family co-residence, we also make a case for methodological refinement that can help to remove biases inherent in Ruggles' investigation into the degree to which adults related by blood, marriage, or adoption live together.
+For the most part, the authors followed the methodology set out in the two articles by Ruggles mentioned above.
+His data set is used, but enriched with a new collection of census microdata from Eastern, Central, and Southeastern Europe from between the late eighteenth and the early twentieth centuries.
+To this new assemblage of data, the same set of measures and control variables was applied as Ruggles did in the regression analysis, and nearly the same prediction model was used amending it only slightly by reducing the number of outlying observations.
+Using more elaborate procedures to define stem- and joint-family coresidence, a case for methodological refinement is made that can help to remove biases inherent in Ruggles' investigation into the degree to which adults related by blood, marriage, or adoption live together.

-In line with Ruggles, we initially observed that the frequency of joint-family arrangements in the regions under study cannot be fully accounted for by referring to measures of economic conditions and demographic structures alone.
-Although our model has a better predictive power, a significant part of the observed variation in elderly co-residence patterns still remains unexplained.
-In the final section of the paper, we speculate about some additional factors which may account for the observed differences in joint-family co-residence across historic Eastern Europe.
+In line with Ruggles, the authors initially observed that the frequency of joint-family arrangements in the regions under study cannot be fully accounted for by referring to the measures of economic conditions and demographic structures alone.
+Although this study's model has a better predictive power, a significant part of the observed variation in elderly coresidence patterns still remains unexplained.
+In the final section of the article, the authors speculate about some additional factors which may account for the observed differences in joint-family coresidence across historic Eastern Europe.

-Data and regions
+Data and Regions

-Starting with the data Ruggles used for his recent article (Ruggles 2010), we constructed the corresponding variables for our collection following his approach.
-To investigate whether Ruggles' hypotheses about the proportions of stem and joint families also hold true for Eastern Europe in the past, we used historical census microdata from three different countries of the region: the Polish-Lithuanian Commonwealth in the end of the 18th century, Jasenica county in central Serbia in the 19th century, and Albania in 1918.
+Starting with the data Ruggles used for his recent article, the corresponding variables were constructed for this data collection following his approach.
+To investigate whether Ruggles' hypotheses about the proportions of stem and joint families also hold true for Eastern Europe in the past, historical census microdata from three different countries of the region was used: the Polish-Lithuanian Commonwealth in the end of the eighteenth century, Jasenica county in central Serbia in the nineteenth century, and Albania in 1918.

-The first compilation (The CEURFAMFORM Database) contains data on 21,132 rural households from late-18th-century Poland-Lithuania, belonging to 236 parishes and 900 settlements, and with an overall population of nearly 130,000 persons.
-The data were derived from various types of population enumerations listing individuals by residential units, with kinship relationships made transparent within each domestic group2.
+The first compilation (The CEURFAMFORM Database) contains data on 21,132 rural households from late-eighteenth-century Poland-Lithuania, belonging to 236 parishes and 900 settlements, and with an overall population of nearly 130,000 persons.
+The data were derived from various types of population enumerations listing individuals by residential units, with kinship relationships made transparent within each domestic group.
 More than 90 percent of these listings come from the period 1766-1799.
-The territories under study cover the western and southern fringes of the Polish-Lithuanian Commonwealth (regions 1 to 5, 6+7); eastwards into the borderland between present-day Poland, Belarus, and Ukraine (reg.
-8); and then even farther east into Belarus, south from Minsk (reg.
-11N and 11S respectively); and into western Ukraine (reg.
-10).
-Various parts of this data collection have already been analyzed (Szołtysek and Rzemieniecki 2005; Szołtysek 2008a, 2008b, 2009; Szołtysek and Zuber 2010).
+The territories under study cover the western and southern fringes of the Polish-Lithuanian Commonwealth (regions 1 to 5, 6 + 7); eastward into the borderland between present-day Poland, Belarus, and Ukraine (region 8); and then even farther east into Belarus, south from Minsk (region 11 N and 11 S, respectively); and into Western Ukraine (region 10).
+Various parts of this data collection have already been analyzed.